harrietrc/loadimpact-docs/jekyll/_v4/result-analysis/insights-overview.md

 ---
 layout: classic-docs
 title: Insights overview
-description: An overview of Load Impact Insights and how to utilize it to get actionable data from your load tests
+description: An overview of LoadImpact Insights and how to utilize it to get actionable data from your load tests
 categories: [result-analysis]
 order: 0
 redirect_from: /knowledgebase/articles/1172458-k6-insights-overview